- Initiating a Registration Procedure

 Rectification of Mistakes

-If a spelling, calculation or other evident mistake was made in the registration process, the Registrar shall, within five working days upon learning of such a mistake or upon submission of a request for rectification, proceed to rectify the mistake in the Register and issue a decision on this.
+If a mistake was made in the Register i.e. a spelling, calculation or other evident mistake, the Registrar shall, immediately upon learning of such a mistake or within five working days upon submission of a application for rectification, proceed to rectify the mistake in the Register and inform the subject of registration (i.e. the one who submitted the request for rectification) of this, in written form.

 Obtaining an Excerpt from the Business Entities Register